 Discord Servers

-There are numerous Discord servers dedicated to Monster Hunter: World where players can seek advice, find hunting partners, and share their experiences.
+A huge number of Discord servers are there for Monster Hunter: World where players can ask for help, get hunting partners, and tell about their experiences.

 Wikis and Databases

-Monster Hunter Wiki: A comprehensive resource for information on weapons, monsters, quests, and more.
+Monster Hunter Wiki: A complete resource for getting information about weapons, monsters, quests, and more.

-Kiranico: A detailed database that provides information on weapon stats, materials, and monster weaknesses.
+Kiranico: An elaborate database that informs about weapon stats, materials, and monster weaknesses, etc.

 Conclusion